"Million Women Mentors" Hosts STEM Career Day at Temple

 Dozens of young ladies from several North Philadelphia middle schools and high schools were invited to Temple University's College of Engineering on Tuesday.

-The event encourages women, particularly those of color, toward careers in STEM (science, technology, math and science).
+The event encourages women, particularly those of color, toward careers in STEM (science, technology, engineering, and math).

 Naomi Brooks is an aspiring engineer and has already won her share of national competitions.
 She's currently in high school.